COR Healthcare Medical Associates

 Cardiology, Interventional Cardiology & Electrophysiology located in Torrance, CA, Manhattan Beach, CA, San Pedro, CA, Redondo Beach, CA & El Segundo, CA

 Atherosclerosis (narrowing of your blood vessels due to plaque buildup) doesn’t just affect the arteries in your heart but also the arteries that supply blood to your extremities.
 This condition is referred to as peripheral artery disease and is a risk factor for heart attack and stroke.
 COR Healthcare Medical Associates is the leading cardiology group in the South Bay area of Los Angeles and can diagnose and treat peripheral artery disease to reduce the risk of health complications.
-Call the offices in Torrance, San Pedro, Redondo Beach and Manhattan Beach, California, or request an appointment online today.
+Call the offices in Torrance, San Pedro, Redondo Beach, Manhattan Beach and El Segundo, California, or request an appointment online today.

 Peripheral artery disease is a circulatory condition in which your extremities aren’t able to get an adequate supply of blood due to the narrowing of or blockages in the arteries.

 The narrowing and blockages in your blood vessels are most often caused by atherosclerosis, a buildup of plaque along the blood vessel walls.
 However, an injury or inflammation to the blood vessels can also lead to the change in circulation.

 You’re at risk of peripheral artery disease if you have: